-* An authorship without an expert solvency advocate--a credentialed source who advocates what's in Section 1--is cursed.
+* An authorship without an expert solvency advocate--a credentialed source who advocates what's in Section 1 of the bill or the Resolved clause--is cursed.
 An authorship which has an expert solvency advocate is blessed.
 I hold cursed bills against their authors/sponsors and reward blessed authors/sponsors.
-It's considered rude to point out that the only people in the whole world who think the bill is a good idea happen to be the handful of AFF speakers, but I think that argument is an automatic winner for NEG.
+It's considered rude to point out that the only people in the whole world who think the bill is a good idea happen to be the handful of AFF speakers, but that argument is an automatic winner for NEG.
 A great nation doesn't make policy based on a random hunch.
 If you can't quote an expert who says "We should spend X billion on Y program" (for instance) then your bill is cursed.
 I won't, of course, hold cursed first-AFFs against speakers, because someone has to kick off.
 TL;DR: Find your Section 1 in your research.
 Don't just wing it.

 * Giving the right kind of speech (constructive, rebuttal, summative/"crystallization") at the right time always beats giving the kind of speech you're best at without thinking about what the debate needs.
 I think I can tell an "oops, thought I'd PO" crystal from one that groups and clinches the best arguments in the round.

 * Rehash is a venial, not a mortal, sin.
 And if you're a novice, always give the speech.
-That said, giving a third- or fourth-in-a-row basically announces "I didn't think we'd get to the next bill."
+That said, giving a third- or fourth-in-a-row is an admission of under-preparation.

 * The assumption that everyone is going to give two speeches in a round seems fair, but it has pernicious effects.
 It discourages folks from speaking early.
 That in turn results in several "please, someone give a speech" moments in the round.
 It also discourages people from prepping the full agenda.
 I have mixed feelings about people ruthlessly taking speeches whenever they can.
 It's not friendly, but neither is stonewalling until some novice buckles and agrees to kick off the debate, and it's hard to blame someone who grabs a speech opportunity that's just sitting there.

 * Congress is speech *and* debate, so be sure you're listening and responding (debate) and keeping me focused on what you're saying (speech).
 Congress is getting too fast and burdened with jargon.
 The ideal Congress speaker is perfectly intelligible to someone who wandered into the room.
-A conversational pace is a supreme sign of confidence, and if your arguments are also the ones the round needs, that's perfect.
+A conversational pace is a supreme sign of confidence, and if your arguments are also the ones the round needs, you get the one.

-* Respect the role-play, which is the only thing that has kept Congress from joining the long list of "last decade's big new debate event that will solve everything" which is now moribund because the college kids got hold of it.
+* Respect the role-play, which is the only thing that has kept Congress from joining the long list of last decade's big new debate event that will solve everything but which is now moribund because the college kids got hold of it.